Retail space is still growing steadily

 Despite year-on-year growth, the number of international visitors to Ho Chi Minh City only reached 57% compared to the first 9 months of 2019, lower than the national level of 70%.

-However, according to Savills, from August 2023, Vietnam will allow citizens from all countries and territories to register for e-visas, up from 80 countries previously.
-At the same time, the length of stay will be extended to a maximum of 90 days with multiple entries.
+However, according to Savills, from August 2023, Vietnam will allow citizens from all countries and territories to register for e-visas, increasing from 80 countries previously.
+At the same time, extending the stay to a maximum of 90 days with multiple entries.
 Savills assesses that this will be the main driving force to promote the recovery of this market.

 Source